 - Packaging that is low quality, contains errors, or is missing altogether is a red flag.

 As we approach the holiday season, it may be tempting to purchase what looks like an expensive item at a greatly reduced price.
-Just remember that the money you may be saving can have many negative impacts, not only for businesses and the economy, but also to your loved ones receiving the product.
+Just remember that the money you may be saving can have many negative impacts, not only for businesses and the economy, but also for your loved ones receiving the product.